What A Midwife Wishes People Knew About Her Job

 What was childbirth like in your family?

 My mother is 63.
 At age 41, she gave birth to her tenth child.
 All ten of us were born at home.
 The first and last child died.
 There was no midwife at that time.
 She had traditional birth attendants with her, but they did not have the training that midwives have.
-[In Ethiopia, midwives must complete a 3-year bachelor degree in midwifery].
+[In Ethiopia, midwives must complete a 4-year bachelor degree in midwifery].

 In 2011, when you were just 22, you led a crusade for higher pay for midwives in your country.
 Data from a 2012 report found that a majority of midwives in Ethiopia made about $56 to $84 a month.
 By contrast, nurses make an estimated $140 a month.